nkallima/sim-universal-construction/README.md

 For any further information, please do not hesitate to send an email at nkallima (at) ics.forth.gr.
 Feedback is always valuable.

+# Contribution

+If you wish to contribute to the project:
+- Install `clang-format` package
+- After cloning the repository you need to run `git config --local core.hooksPath .git_hooks` to enable recommended code style checkes (placed in .clang_format file) during git commit.
+If the tool discovers incosistencies, it will create a patch file.
+Please follow the instructions to apply the patch before opening a pull request.